rieckpil/progmot/content/post/one-year-course-release.md

 While this is a slower sales process, it's more sustainable, and right now, I generate leads for one of my free testing courses for about $0.50.

-From this [excellent book*](https://rieckpil.de/a/traffic-secrets) I learned that there are more or less four types of leads:
+From the Traffic Secrets book I learned that there are more or less four types of leads:

 1. The potential course participant is not aware that they have a problem: a.k.a. - I don't write tests
 2. The potential course participant is aware that they have a problem: a.k.a. - I try to write tests but fail to get the setup correct, and I'm constantly frustrated